Dataplate/dataplate/webapp/README.md

 * Make sure your EMR has Livy enabled (we recommend EMR 5.3.1+)
 * Make sure you have "docker" and "docker-compose" installed on your target web-server machine (in case of the recommended docker installation):

-  Install docker on AWS instance:
+  Install docker on AWS instance (connect via ssh to the machine):
     ```bash
     sudo yum update -y
     sudo amazon-linux-extras install docker